alexiscolin/vue-colcade/README.md

 As exemple, in order to destroy a grid, just call: `this.$colcade.destroy('myGridName')`.

-Then if you need update items values inside a colcade grid, you may call the following property in order to force colcade to refresh itself: `this.$colcade.update('myGridName')`.
+Then, if you need to update items values inside a colcade grid, you may call the following property in order to force colcade to refresh itself: `this.$colcade.update('myGridName')`.

 And, all native colcade methods are still accessibles :